-There are several options for getting to Sausalito from San Francisco International Airport:
+There are several options for getting to Sausalito from SFO (San Francisco International Airport).
+Our list is below!

 This is the most common service used by locals and the one with the shortest wait times.
 Marin Airporter serves Marin (the County in California where Sausalito is located) from SFO from 4 AM to Midnight every day, with buses departing every 30 minutes.